Information Ethics Roundtable 2015 University of Wisconsin Madison April 9th & 10th Theme: Transparency and Secrecy Information and the CFP here…

 Category: Government Information

-This news from the Electronic Freedom Foundation: UNSEALED: The US Sought Permission To Change The Historical Record Of A Public Court Proceeding A few weeks ago we fought a battle for transparency in our flagship NSA spying case, Jewel v.
-NSA.
-But, ironically, we weren’t able to tell you anything about it until now.
-On … Read more U.S. sought to edit the historical record of a court proceeding
+This news from the Electronic Freedom Foundation: UNSEALED: The US Sought Permission To Change The Historical Record Of A Public Court Proceeding A few weeks ago we fought a battle … Read more U.S. sought to edit the historical record of a court proceeding

-In the Sacramento River Delta, just a short drive to the south of where I live, there is an area with some confusion regarding the official geographic information that has been disseminated about it.
-There are two islands named Ryer Island, and because of some errors in the past, the one that is populated is … Read more Ryer Island Geographic Information Controversy
+In the Sacramento River Delta, just a short drive to the south of where I live, there is an area with some confusion regarding the official geographic information that has … Read more Ryer Island Geographic Information Controversy

-Message from Free Government Information: A convergence of several things — the White House’s new policy on Open Access to federally funded scientific information, the NAPA Report on the GPO, the CASSANDRA Letter to the Public Printer, Aaron Swartz’ long work with open govt and open access and his tragic suicide and Sunshine Week among … Read more Important Petition for Access to Government Information
+Message from Free Government Information: A convergence of several things — the White House’s new policy on Open Access to federally funded scientific information, the NAPA Report on the GPO, … Read more Important Petition for Access to Government Information

 Not exactly a library issue, but one which rests on the same ideals.
 It seems urgent to me that we legalize making video recordings of on-duty police officers.
-(Only illegal in some states.)
+(Only illegal … Read more An Illinois Man Is Facing 75 Years In Jail For Filming Police (video)

 Citizens, though ye may be weary, please read this item from the ALA Washington Office: BATTLE FRONT: Federal Depository Library Program….

 Daniel Ellsberg spoke at the American Library Association Annual Conference in New Orleans this summer, about the current world situation and libraries.
-ALA’s Leonard Kniffel followed up with this on-camera interview.
+ALA’s Leonard Kniffel followed up with this on-camera … Read more Daniel Ellsberg interviewed by ALA’s Leonard Kniffel

-Librarians have responded to the internet and other technologies that have reduced people’s demand for our services in a couple of complementary ways over the past 20 years or so (or more).
-On the one hand, we have pointed out all of the reasons that libraries are still needed and still heavily used, and on … Read more Turning the Reference Desk into a Reference Bureau
+Librarians have responded to the internet and other technologies that have reduced people’s demand for our services in a couple of complementary ways over the past 20 years or so … Read more Turning the Reference Desk into a Reference Bureau

 Susan Maret sent an interesting link to the PLG listserv to an article about statutes that create new exemptions to FOIA.
-If you’re interested in access to government information, this is something you should be aware of.
+If you’re interested in access to government information, this … Read more A whole other basket of FOIA exceptions – statutes

 I recommend a post by James Jacobs on the freegovinfo.info site and the comments following it for a good summary of the debate over Wikileaks within the library community.